d-robbins/mirror-encryption/README.md

 # Mirror Encryption

-Little project I did sophmore year of highschool for a Reddit competition, nice visualization of the encryption.
+Little project I did sophmore year of highschool for a Reddit competition, includes nice visualization of the decryption process.